Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí08/12/2024

-(Dan Tri) - LeCun envisions the emergence of AI as the prelude to a new renaissance, the catalyst of a quantum leap for humanity, currently constrained by its own intellectual limitations.
+(Dan Tri) - LeCun envisions the emergence of AI as the prelude to a new renaissance, the catalyst of a quantum leap for humanity, currently limited by its own intellectual limitations.

 Giáo sư LeCun: Người định hình tương lai trí tuệ nhân tạo toàn cầu - 1

 Professor LeCun’s influence, however, is not limited to his technical contributions, as Director of AI Research at Meta; he is a “General” at the forefront of integrating AI into social media experiences.
-How did Professor LeCun establish himself as one of the greatest pioneers in artificial intelligence and deep learning on a global scale?
-According to him, AI has the potential to amplify human intelligence in the same way that machines have amplified our physical strength.
+How can Professor LeCun claim to be one of the greatest pioneers in the field of artificial intelligence and deep learning on a global scale?
+According to him, AI can amplify human intelligence in the same way that machines have amplified our physical strength.
 It is an opportunity to increase our creativity tenfold and surpass the limits of human potential.

-Since childhood, Professor Yann LeCun has been fascinated by the mystery of human and animal intelligence, supported by his engineer father.
-Thanks to the "challenges" of his father, this young prodigy obtained a DEA (Master's) and a PhD at the Pierre-et-Marie-Curie University (Sorbonne) in the field of machine learning for artificial intelligence (AI).
+Since his childhood, Professor Yann LeCun has been fascinated by the mysteries of human and animal intelligence, supported by his father, an engineer.
+Thanks to the "challenges" of his father, this young prodigy obtained a DEA (Master's) and a PhD at the University of Pierre-et-Marie-Curie (Sorbonne) in the field of machine learning for artificial intelligence (AI).
 For his thesis, he proposed a variation of the gradient backpropagation algorithm, which has allowed neural networks to learn since the early 1980s.
-The decisive turning point in his career took place in February 1985, at a conference in Les Houches, in the heart of the Alps.
+The decisive turning point in his career came in February 1985, at a conference in Les Houches, in the heart of the Alps.
 The meeting brought together leading figures in international research in the field of neural networks.

 Giáo sư LeCun: Người định hình tương lai trí tuệ nhân tạo toàn cầu - 2